 As a patient in a hospital in New York State, you have the right, consistent with law to:

 - Understand and use these rights.
-If for any reason you do not understand, or need help, the hospital MUST provide assistance, including an interpreter.
+If for any reason you do not understand or you need help, the hospital MUST provide assistance, including an interpreter.

-- Receive treatment without discrimination as to age, race, color, religion, sex, national origin, disability, sexual orientation or source of payment.
+- Receive treatment without discrimination as to race, color, religion, sex, national origin, disability, sexual orientation, source of payment, or age

 - Receive all the information that you need to give informed consent for any proposed procedure or treatment.
 This information shall include the possible risks and benefits of the procedure or treatment.